laizahpimentel/laizahpimentel/README.md

 - Im development software 🖥
 - in love to tech ⚛️

-I am currently internship at IBM, im development with front end and tests how e2e i always looking for new challengers, this is my world, my github, welcome!
+Currently internship at IBM, im development  front end, this is my world, my github, welcome!

 <div>
 <!--     <a href="https://github.com/laizahpimentel">